CUHK-AIoT-Sensing/Earable/README.md

 # Project Strcuture
 ```
 ```
+# Data collection
+ * Connect BMI160_I2C to Raspberry Pi with the <a href="https://github.com/lefuturiste/BMI160-i2c"> Instructions </a>
+ * 3D-printing the bone-conduction headset, the design can be found in ./3dmodel
+ * get a USB microphone to raspberry pi (other microphone is also possible, but you the USB one is easy to use)
+ * Run the following code for data collection, you may need some debugging with the number of device (the mic device number can be random sometimes, may caused by ssh connection)
+    ```
+    python datarecord.py --device 0
+    ```
+## troubleshootings
+1. Q: why there are enourmous printing out?

+    A: Face contact with the I2C header.
+On the other hand, after 30-minutes recording, such accident may happen (the header loose).
+2. Q: why my sample rate is not as high as 1600 Hz?

+    A: Raspberry Pi has a default sampling limit.

 # Dataset preparation
 ## Audio-IMU dataset
+* <a href="https://mycuhk-my.sharepoint.com/:u:/g/personal/1155170464_link_cuhk_edu_hk/Ef2s_G61F8BMnU-ksQpuP88B7wgDOu7VhNlYXsQZXAq4Pg?e=Xb8Jhc"> Self-collected dataset, 15 people (around 3 hours, main experiment)</a>
-* <a href="https://github.com/elevoctech/ESMB-corpus"> Self-collected dataset, collected by </a>
+* <a href="https://mycuhk-my.sharepoint.com/:f:/g/personal/1155170464_link_cuhk_edu_hk/EiBk2p45s3RMiao70y4SZE8B8bFNUPtjgyot23ZtaXsC5A?e=AUqEeC"> Self-collected dataset, 8 people (small-scale, only for bone conduction function) </a>

 * <a href="https://github.com/elevoctech/ESMB-corpus"> ESMB </a>
 ## Audio-only dataset
 * <a href="https://www.openslr.org/12"> Librispeech </a>
 * <a href="https://www.eng.biu.ac.il/~gannot/RIR_DATABASE/"> RIR (optional, and can be other RIR dataset) </a>
 * Noise dataset, for simplicity, we can just use development set of LibriSpeech as strong speech noise.
-Other noise dataset can be used as well, besides, we also use music dataset and background environment sound dataset.
+Other noise dataset can be used as well, besides, we also use <a href="https://mycuhk-my.sharepoint.com/:f:/g/personal/1155170464_link_cuhk_edu_hk/Ej0rWcuPnXVHt7VI4VRALFwBWrrZ4UlzJys3UZvL5NLvBg?e=eO75Tb"> environmental noises</a> and <a href="https://mycuhk-my.sharepoint.com/:f:/g/personal/1155170464_link_cuhk_edu_hk/El6D8hH2-cxMrpB4u9QgP3ABWckinFqNlKpz2veipZqCvA?e=i5hBnl"> music dataset. </a>

+## Instructions
+* Download all the datasets and place them in the same folder.
+Specially, we have `./bone_conduction_function`, `our`, `librispeech-100`, `dev` (librispeech-dev), , `background`, `music` and `rir_fullsubnet`.

 # Quick Start
-* Download the `self-collected dataset` dataset (8 users for bone conduction function, 15 users for the main results) and `librispeech-100-clean` to your machine.
-Specially, `./bone_conduction_function`, `our`, `librispeech-100`, `dev` (librispeech-dev), `rir_fullsubnet`, `background` and `music` should be placed on the same folder.

 * Run the following code for transfer-function extraction, the npz files will be created in ./transfer_function
     ```
     python bone_conduction_function.py  --data_dir dir/to/dataset/bone_conduction_function